Graduation Day - 22 years old.

 We found his gift of running in 2014 when we were out for a walk and stumbled upon a high school track.
 John experienced the normal pains of puberty and our evening strolls gave him a sense of calm.
 However, this time he was different.
 After running around that track several times, his anxiety was lessened and instead of getting up throughout the night, he slept a full 8 hours uninterrupted.

 He joined the Sacramento County Chargers Special Olympics Track and Field team and wowed the community with his 5 minute mile.
 He went on to run in 5/10k races, half marathons, 20 milers and eventually his first full marathon, CIM, (California International Marathon), on Dec 3, 2017, in hopes to Boston qualify.

 John sustained an injury during the marathon.
 What we thought was a sprained ankle would later be diagnosed as a broken ankle.
 However, he did not give up.
 He was determined to finish and he did.
 He ran 9 minute miles despite his injury completing the race in 4 hours and 27 minutes.

-Although we initially believed that he had to run the marathon in 3 hours to BQ (Boston Qualify), it was later discovered by his friend Lisa, part of the marathon pace team, that he had a delayed time of 6 hours, with his autism diagnosis.
+Although we initially believed that he had to run the marathon in 3 hours to BQ (Boston Qualify), it was later discovered by his friend Lisa, part of the marathon pace team, that he had a delayed qualifying time with his autism diagnosis.
 He was officially accepted via US Mail in October 2018.

-John WILL run in the 2019 Boston Marathon on April 15th.
+John WILL run in the 2019 Boston Marathon on April 15th, seeded in his 2018 CIM finish time of 3:17.
 He is sponsored by Total Nutrition and coached by Darren Morgan, Fleet Feet Racing.